reserve-protocol/protocol/docs/developers.md

 ## Units

 The units of variables is tracked in comments in the implementation.
-Curly braces are used to denote units.
+Curly braces are used to denote units, e.g. `{attoUSD/qTok}`.

+The `q` prefix denotes "quanta", ie the smallest indivisible unit of the token.

+The `atto` prefix denotes 1e18.

 - {qTok} = token quanta
 - {tok} = whole token = 1e18{qTok}
 - {qBU} = BU quanta
 - {BU} = whole BU = 1e18{qBU}
+- {attoUSD} = smallest unit of USD
+- {USD} = largest unit of USD = 1e18{attoUSD}
 - {sec} = seconds
-- {null} = unitless
+- {none} = unitless
-- {USD} = US dollars